logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/multiple-device-execution/_index.md

     -   Devices: `<name of device> (<device's ID>)`
 5. On the Controllers/Devices panel, expand the root node, if needed, and select the devices on which you want to execute the tests.

-    **Restriction:**
+{{<restriction>}}

     -   A test can be run on a remote controller host, or on the devices attached to that controller, but not on both.
     -   It is not possible to run different test cases belonging to a given test module on multiple devices.
     -   If a device is currently busy, meaning that the device is already undergoing an automated test, that device will be highlighted in gray and it will not be possible to select it.
-    **Tip:** The device list for a controller is loaded only once, when the node of that controller is expanded for the first time.
+{{<tip>}} The device list for a controller is loaded only once, when the node of that controller is expanded for the first time.
 Collapsing and expanding the controller node will not refresh its device list.
 To update the device list for a specific controller, right-click on that controller node and select **Refresh** from the context menu.

 6. Click **OK** on the Select Controller/Device dialog box, then select **Execute** on the Execute Test dialog box to execute the tests.